 The sale of polarisers is seen as a distinct performance obligation and revenue is recognised at a point in time.
-The customer can benefit from the use of the polarisers when supplied and is not reliant on the Group to provide the parts and upgrades or service, and therefore revenue from the sale of polarisers is recognised in full when supplied to the customer.
+The customer can benefit from the use of the polarisers when supplied and is not reliant on the Group to provide the parts and upgrades or service, and therefore revenue from the sale of polarisers is recognised in full when the goods are delivered to the customer.

 The second performance obligation is the sale of parts and upgrades.
-The customer can benefit from the use of the parts and upgrade when supplied and is not reliant on the Group to provide the service, and therefore revenue from the sale of parts and upgrades is recognised in full when supplied to the customer.
+The customer can benefit from the use of the parts and upgrade when supplied and is not reliant on the Group to provide the service, and therefore revenue from the sale of parts and upgrades is recognised in full when the goods are delivered to the customer.

 The third performance obligation is the provision of preventive maintenance service.
-Revenue from the provision of preventive maintenance service is recognised in the period in which the services are provided over the life of the contract.
+Revenue from the provision of preventive maintenance service is recognised over the period when the services are rendered.
+A contract liability represents the obligation of the Group to render services to a customer for which consideration has been received (or the amount is due) from the customer.